1. What is a 'prep' school in the UK?

 11. What are the real benefits of a prep school?

 That’s the million-dollar question.
-But the fact that so many parents still send their children to prep schools is an indication of their value.
+Why should you pay for a private education given that you've already paid your taxes for a state education?
+But the fact that so many parents still send their children to prep schools is an indication of their value and the difference they can make to your child's future.
 If you get a chance to go to a prep school open day, ask the parents about why they chose that particular school.
 Parents generally choose preparatory over state schools for these reasons:

-- Usually, class sizes are smaller, offer more individual attention and are taught by more specialist teachers.
-This can be important if your child is either very bright or has special educational needs.
+Usually, class sizes are lower, offer more individual attention and are taught by more specialist teachers.
+This can be important if your child is either very bright or has specific educational needs.

-- The facilities are often excellent, with good sporting amenities and often, large grounds and open space.
+The facilities are often excellent, with good sporting amenities and often, large grounds and open space for self-discovery.